 - Take tepid showers rather than hot baths.

-Laser treatment has been shown to lead to significant improvements in skin texture and roughness or bumpiness in KP patients; however, baseline erythema does not improve with laser treatment.
+Laser treatment has been shown to lead to significant improvements in skin texture and roughness or bumpiness in keratosis pilaris patients.

 Complications are uncommon.
 Pigmentary changes and even scarring can sometimes occur.

-It often resolves spontaneously with the passage of years but there may be exacerbations and remissions over many years.
+It often resolves spontaneously over time but there may be exacerbations and remissions over many years.
 The outcome can be quite variable between cases.